CammiePone/Planning-Docs/Arcanus-Continuum.md

   - [ ] Withering - inflicts the target with wither
   - [ ] Regenerate - gives the target regeneration
   - [ ] Vulnerability - makes the target more susceptible to damage
+  - [ ] Fortify - makes the target less susceptible to damage
   - [ ] Bouncy - makes the target bouncy, as if they're on slime blocks
   - [ ] Feather - gives the target slow falling
   - [ ] Power - creates a redstone signal